nearform/fast-jwt/README.md

 - `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.
 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 - `encoding`: The token encoding.
 Default is `utf-8`.
+- `cache`: Enable caching of verified tokens, which will dramatically improve performances (see benchmarks section below).
+This will consider token time claims about expiration and validity.
+If the verifier is set to use asynchronous secret fetching and the response are time sensitive, this should probably be left disabled.
+Default is `false`.
 - `allowedJti`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the id claim (`jti`).
 By default, all values are accepted.
 - `allowedAud`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the audience claim (`aud`).
 By default, all values are accepted.
 - `allowedIss`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the issuer claim (`iss`).
 By default, all values are accepted.